github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

    codeql database analyze <cpp-database> cpp-code-scanning.qls --format=sarifv2.1.0 --output=cpp-results.sarif

 The analysis generates a file in the v2.1.0 SARIF format that is supported by all versions of GitHub.
-This file can be uploaded to GitHub executing ``codeql github upload-results`` or the code scanning API.
+This file can be uploaded to GitHub by executing ``codeql github upload-results`` or the code scanning API.
 For more information, see `Analyzing a CodeQL database <https://docs.github.com/en/code-security/secure-coding/configuring-codeql-cli-in-your-ci-system#analyzing-a-codeql-database>`__ or `Code scanning API <https://docs.github.com/en/rest/reference/code-scanning>`__ in the GitHub documentation.

 CodeQL query suites are ``.qls`` files that use directives to select queries to run based on certain metadata properties.
-The standard QL packs have metadata that specify the location of the query suites, so the CodeQL CLI knows where to find these suite files automatically, and you don't have to specify the full path on the command line.
+The standard QL packs have metadata that specify the location of the query suites used by code scanning, so the CodeQL CLI knows where to find these suite files automatically, and you don't have to specify the full path on the command line.
 For more information, see ":ref:`About QL packs <standard-ql-packs>`."